Key facts

 The brokerage offering is rep-mediated more than self-service — TFI's technology investment has been more focused on its carrier and LTL operations than on shipper-facing quoting platforms.
 Shippers who prefer to manage freight through direct rep relationships and EDI/API integration will find TFI a strong fit; those wanting a digital self-service portal may prefer alternatives.

 Listing assembled from public records (FMCSA Li-Public, Transport Topics, company website).
-Are you TFI International (Brokerage)?
+Are you TFI International (brokerage)?
 Claim this profile →

 Load Types Transport Topics Top 100